Oregon Sen. Jeff Merkley passes on White House bid to seek re-election

 "People who may be the frontrunner today may not be the frontrunner tomorrow,” he said.
 “If I was coming to this with a vast arsenal of an organization — maybe that would change the calculation some.
 But it just comes down to that core sense that if we’re going to make things happen, we’ve got to have a Senate that makes things happen.”

-Merkley is also revealing his 2020 decision in a video being released Tuesday morning, saying he would continue to work not only for his own re-election but to help Democrats win across the country who are dedicated to tackling what he called three main “mega-challenges” facing the country: the increasing concentration of political power in the hands of the wealthy; the lack of opportunity for many Americans to live a comfortable middle class life; and the existential threat to humanity from a changing climate.
+Merkley also revealed his decision in a video released Tuesday morning, saying he would continue to work not only for his own re-election but to help Democrats win across the country who are dedicated to tackling what he called three main “mega-challenges” facing the country: the increasing concentration of political power in the hands of the wealthy; the lack of opportunity for many Americans to live a comfortable middle class life; and the existential threat to humanity from a changing climate.

 Addressing each will require not only a strong Democrat in the White House, but a Congress — especially a Senate — that is no longer dysfunctional to work with him or her, he said in the interview.